WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-tutorial/creating-dynamic-blocks.md

 ```
 {% end %}

 Note that this code uses the `wp-components` package but not `wp-data`.
 Make sure to update the dependencies in the PHP code.
-You can use wp-scripts and ESNext setup for auto dependencies, see [gutenberg-examples repo](https://github.com/WordPress/gutenberg-examples/tree/master/01-basic-esnext) for PHP code setup.
+You can use wp-scripts and ESNext setup for auto dependencies (see the [gutenberg-examples repo](https://github.com/WordPress/gutenberg-examples/tree/master/01-basic-esnext) for PHP code setup).